lamystere/endless-orgasm-machine/README.md

 Tested boards: ESP32DEV, ESP32-WROOM32, ESP32-C6 (no motor out), ESP32-S3

+## WebSocket API

+Documentation for the WebSocket API can be found in [doc/WebSocket.md](doc/WebSocket.md).

+## Wait, isn't this the Edge-o-Matic 3000?

+This is a fork of that project with a different set of goals.
+The main goal is to make the project accessible to the maker community by keeping the hardware and software simple and DIY friendly - like [the original Nogasm](https://github.com/nogasm/nogasm) that started it all was.
+The Edge-o-Matic code is designed around selling well-made but proprietary hardware and is [locked into it through closed-source code](https://github.com/MausTec/eom-hal-dist), crippling attempts to use it with DIY hardware.
+It also included a lot of code to connect to related products and services.

+This project was first vastly simplified then expanded with compatibility in mind.
+You can try it using almost any modern ESP32 device with no additional customization.
+You will need to connect a pressure sensor and inflatable buttplug to make it functional, but that's it.
+It's meant to be operated wirelessly rather than through the additional hardware of a screen, knob, LEDs, network jack, etc.

 ### Customization suggestions
-- You can use xtoys as a hub to ramp up any number of vibrators, strokers, or e-stim units in sync with the EOM
+- You can use [Xtoys.app](https://xtoys.app) as a control panel to ramp up any number of vibrators, strokers, or e-stim units in sync with the EOM over bluetooth.
+See [this Xtoys layout for an example](https://xtoys.app/layouts/-OcwSDDWBei-Bg4xwe5o)
-- If you want to connect Xtoys via wifi you will need to enable SSL in the main project ```data/config.json```.
+- If you want to connect Xtoys via wifi you will need to enable SSL in ```data/config.json``` and use the edge-o-matic Xtoys device.
 The bluetooth connection is more useful since it sends pleasure level rather than arousal but there are some existing xtoys scripts that work with the edge-o-matic arousal level.
-- You can use an inexpensive [Vibrating inflatable buttplug](https://www.amazon.com/Lovehoney-Black-Inflatable-Vibrating-Back/dp/B092VVXM63) and remove its control box to wire it directly to the EOM and power supply.
-A [non-vibrating plug](https://www.amazon.com/Inflatable-Expandable-Stimulator-Beginners-Detachable/dp/B0DSPKVPM1) is even less expensive if you'll be controlling your toys wirelessly.
+- You can use an inexpensive [Vibrating inflatable buttplug](https://www.amazon.com/Lovehoney-Black-Inflatable-Vibrating-Back/dp/B092VVXM63) and remove its control box to wire it directly to the EOM with a power circuit.
+A [non-vibrating plug](https://www.amazon.com/Inflatable-Expandable-Stimulator-Beginners-Detachable/dp/B0DSPKVPM1) is even less expensive if you'll be controlling your pleasure wirelessly.
-- If an MPX5100DP pressure sensor is too inconvenient or expensive to source you could use an easy to find [generic car exhaust pressure sensor](https://www.amazon.com/dp/B0997VKYQ9) since they are almost all analog 15psi 5v sensors.
+- If an [MPXV5100GP](https://octopart.com/search?q=MPXV5100GP&currency=USD) pressure sensor is too inconvenient or expensive to source you could use an easy to find [generic car exhaust pressure sensor](https://www.amazon.com/dp/B0997VKYQ9) since they are almost all analog 15psi 5v sensors.
 The pin with the notch is Vin, middle is ground, third is Vout.
 Everything tested was 3V compatible.
 - If you use an ESP32 board with an integrated screen ([Example 1](https://www.amazon.com/ideaspark-Development-Integrated-Wireless-Micropython), [Example 2](https://www.amazon.com/Waveshare-Development-Frequency-Single-Core-Processor/dp/B0DHTMYTCY)) you can enable the screen in [include/config.h](include/config.h) to see the IP of the device.
 - As an alternative to a vibrating buttplug you can use [a plug made for enema play](https://www.amazon.com/Inflatable-Congestion-Cleaning-Expansion-Beginner/dp/B0CZRLPLQC) and pass a wire through the middle to an e-stim electrode or [to a vibrator on top](https://www.amazon.com/dp/B0024XI1LG).
 - Someone posted a build that used tubing wrapped around a 3d printed shaft that also housed the electronics.
 It was a neat new twist to the inflatable plug since the tubing reacted to pressure just like an inflatable.
 The link is lost to time but it was on github somewhere.